cloudnativetrainings/kubernetes-servicemesh/08_mtls/README.md

 ### Verify via the application again

-Verify your Cloud Shell curling the backend application directly.
+Verify your Cloud Shell curling the blue application directly.

 Note an output like this verifies tls communication